-In this post, we will explore how to see your competitors’ keywords, know all that they are ranking for, and understand how to use that information effectively.
+In this post, we will explore how to see your competitors’ keywords, know all that they are ranking for, the associated search volume and understand how to use that information effectively.

 What is Competitor Keyword Research?

-When we talk about a competitor’s keywords, we’re typically referring to both the keywords that your competitor ranks well for in search results, as well as the keywords your competitor is targeting but has failed to rank well for.
+When we talk about a competitor’s keywords, we’re typically referring to both the keywords that your competitor ranks well for in search results, as well as the keywords your top competitors are targeting but has failed to rank well for.
 Both categories can inform your SEO keyword strategy.

 Four Ways to Use Competitor Keyword Research:

 - Steal your competitor’s keywords to compete for rankings in the same search results.